dojo/docs/dojo/formToQuery.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, this API has been moved to dojo/dom-form.
+In dojo 1.7, this API has been moved to dojo/dom-form and renamed to toQuery.

 .. code-block :: javascript
  :linenos:

  <script type="text/javascript">
   require(["dojo/dom-form"], function(domForm){